What Is Rosé Wine?

 Rosé Wine Carbs and Calories

 Rosé wines have more carbs and calories than most dry reds and white wines.
 Dry wines have very little sugar.
 Rosés naturally contain more sugar per bottle, which is effectively 1.5 to 5.5 carbs per glass.
 The extra sugar means a few more additional calories also.
-A glass of this wine carries 95 to 125 calories depending on amount and brand.
+A glass of this wine carries 95 to 125 calories depending on the amount and the brand.

 To lighten up the calories and carbs make a spritzer.
 Mix 50/50 wine and seltzer or sparkling water.